2012 Survival Guide: A practical planner for the worst case scenario

 Syrups

 A sweetener like honey or sugar is added to a decoction of the appropriate herb and heated until it dissolves and thickens the tea into a strong syrup.
+Sore throats are at the top of the list for syrups.

 Powder or Capsules

-Oil infusions are used externally.
-Fill a jar with fresh herb and cover the plant material with olive, sunflower or almond oil.
-Then place the closed jar up to its neck in a saucepan filled with water and simmer for a few hours.
-Strain and bottle the infusion.
-For a stronger brew, repeat the process, adding more herb(s) to the already brewed liquid.
+To prepare a remedy, fill a jar with dried herbs and cover the plant material with olive, sunflower or almond oil.
+(Fresh herbs contain water, which doesn't mix well with oil, so make sure the herbs are dry before starting.)
+Place the closed jar up to its neck in a saucepan filled with water and simmer for a few hours.
+This is the double boiler method.
+Then strain the herbs into cheesecloth and bottle the oil.
+For a stronger brew, repeat the process, adding a new batch of herbs to the already brewed liquid.

 Compresses